mbhagwan/mbhagwan/README.md

 * 🌍  I'm based in Singapore
 * 🖥️  See my portfolio at [https://mbhagwan.github.io](http://mbhagwan.github.io)
 * ✉️  You can contact me at [mrlbhagwan@gmail.com](mailto:mrlbhagwan@gmail.com)
-* 🧠  I'm learning to take my data analytics and visualization skills to the next level!"
+* 🧠  I'm learning to take my data analytics and visualization skills to the next level!
 * ⚡  When I'm not diving into data, I like keeping fit, getting lost in a good book, or leveling up my life with self-improvement!

 <a href="https://www.github.com/mbhagwan" target="_blank" rel="noreferrer"><img